ilg-archived/arm-none-eabi-gcc/PUBLISH.md

 ## Test the xPack

-Basically test if the URLs and SHA sums are correct.
+At minimum, test only if the URLs and SHA sums are correct, but for extra safety also rerun the tests.

 On all available platforms:

-- install the new release
+- install the new xPack release

 ```console
 $ xpm install --global @gnu-mcu-eclipse/arm-none-eabi-gcc
 ```

-- double check version, to be sure it is the latest one
+- double check version, to be sure it is the latest release (sometimes the NPM server needs some time to propagate the changes)
-- in Eclipse, disable the workspace path
+- in Eclipse, disable the Workspace ARM Toolchains path (**Restore Defaults**)
-- in Eclipse, select the global path to the new release
+- in Eclipse, select the Global ARM Toolchains path to the new xPack release
 - remove the toolchain temporarily installed in `Downloads`
-- rerun all build and debug tests
+- rerun all build and debug tests, as before

 ## Create a final GitHub release